almostearthling/copyjob/README.md

 with my collaborators, both because they have a structure that doesn't make much sense if you don't see the whole thing and because the folders contain much more files than the ones that have to be accessible to the team.
-So I decided to write this small utility.
-Now, for each directory containing files that I have to share, I write a simple *copyjob.toml* file.
+So I decided to develop this small utility.
+Now, for each directory containing files that I need to share, I write a simple *copyjob.toml* file.
 A script in the main document folder finds them recursively and executes **copyjob** on each of them: